RaheemAmer/Self-study/Notes/Js-1.md

 - ```const myStr = "I am a \"double quoted\" string inside \"double quotes\"."``` Use \ backslash
 - You can use both quotes safely by using the backslash \ as an escape character or you can use single quotes and within double within no escape character
 - ```const myStr = "FirstLine\n\t\\SecondLine\nThirdLine"; // Change this line``` Escape using backslash
+- Use Bracket Notation to Find the First Character in a String
+- In JavaScript, String values are immutable, which means that they cannot be altered once created.
+- Store multiple values in one place using array
+- Modify array as it's mutable even if we used const, using bracket notations

 <p>
 This stands since the beginning of JavaScript